Litigation Department of the Year: Professional Liability Winner: Latham & Watkins

-Ms. Behrman also maintains an active pro bono practice.
-She has represented immigrants seeking asylum, victims of domestic abuse, and prisoners subjected to unconstitutional conditions of confinement.
+Megan maintains an active pro bono practice and has successfully represented asylees in immigration court, victims of domestic abuse, and prisoners subjected to unconstitutional conditions of confinement.

-Ms. Behrman received her JD from Harvard Law School and her BA in Mathematics from the University of Pennsylvania.
-Prior to joining Latham, Ms. Behrman clerked for Judge Henry Coke Morgan, Jr. of the United States District Court for the Eastern District of Virginia.
+Before joining Latham, Megan clerked for Judge Henry Coke Morgan Jr. of the US District Court for the Eastern District of Virginia.

 Latham Litigators recognized for their representation of clients Toptal and NextGen Healthcare.